adodge/squeal/README.md

 # `squeal`: SQL-Backed Message Queue

 A library implementing a message queue using a relational database as the storage backend.

+**Note**: This is an alpha version.
+The interface is unstable.
+Feel free to try it out, but be sure to pin the version, and keep an eye out for changes here.

 ## Why `squeal`?